saastechacademy/foundation/udm/beginner/product-assoc.md

 ### Product to Product Association
 Products have different types of relationships to other products.
 Product to product association is a relationship between two products.
 The association indicates similarity, recommendation or connection between products.
 Here are some common types of product-to-product associations:
-1.Variant Product association
+1. Variant Product association
-2.Cross-sell products(complementary) association
+2. Cross-sell products(complementary) association
-3.Recommended(also bought) product association 4.Up-sell product association.
+3. Recommended(also bought) product association
+4. Up-sell product association.
-5.Product component association.
+5. Product component association.

 ProductAssoc (key attributes) :
 * productId